CoralHydro2k/ch2kSeawater_Database/.github/ISSUE_TEMPLATE/report-an-issue-with-the-database.md

 ---
-name: Bug report
+name: Report an Issue with the database
-about: Create a report to help us improve
+about: Create an issue with the database to help us recognise any errors
 title: ''
 labels: ''
 assignees: ''